11.07.2019 in Law

 Conclusion

 The United Nations Convention of 1980 on Contracts for the International Sale of Goods (CISG) has a wide range of economic implications to the member states.
 Any economically growing country cannot be the producer and consumer of all the goods it produce.
-It is inevitable to rely on products and raw materials from other states.
+It is inevitable to rely on products and raw materials from other states for any economically growing country.
 This then means that international trade is very important for the sustainability and growth of every country, whether as a universal consumer or universal producer (Lynch 2003).
-Based on this, the United Kingdom should consider ratifying the 1980 UN convention to be able to drive its economy much higher (Kranendonk & Verbruggen 2008).
+Therefore, the United Kingdom should consider ratifying the 1980 UN convention to drive its economy much higher (Kranendonk & Verbruggen, 2008).